Searching across the enterprise

 Event data becomes even more useful when used to locate suspicious activity on other endpoints.
 Enterprise-wide searching helps you to evaluate the extent of an intrusion and take informed action at scale.

-When your investigation leads you to a confirmed malicious event, you can quickly pivot from the event details into a question to search all of your managed endpoints.
+When an investigation leads you to a confirmed malicious event, you can quickly pivot from the event details into a question to search all of your managed endpoints.

 Trace enables this capability through sensors that power the Tanium core Ask a Question feature.
 All of the data captured by Trace on every endpoint can be searched at scale with the same 15-second response time that any other Tanium question produces.
 Likewise, the same Trace data can be retrieved through recurring searches or a SOAP API call.
 These results can be saved, aggregated over time, or redirected through Tanium™ Connect to other security analysis or storage solutions, such as a SIEM.